Last updated on December 17th, 2021

 A couch is one of the few big investments in your home and needs your careful consideration.
 The kind of sofa that you choose will also decide how the rest of the décor fits around it and it’s a decision that you’ll need to live with for years.

 If you know the type of sofa that you want, the only other thing remaining to be decided on is the color of your sofa.
 The color of your sofa can either blend in with the décor of your living room or be chosen to match a few important elements in the room.
-It can even be something that stands out from the rest of the décor and not match anything else in the décor.
+It can even be something that stands out from the rest of the décor and does not match anything else in the décor.

-Let’s have a look a few different ways the sofa can become a part of the living room décor and enhance its appeal.
+Let’s have a look at a few different ways the sofa can become a part of the living room décor and enhance its appeal.

-2. Here’s another setting where the sofa blends in seamlessly with the rest of the décor which is done up entirely in different shades of beige.
+2. Here’s another setting where the sofa blends in seamlessly with the rest of the décor which is done up entirely in different shades of grey.
 The setting uses bright orange as accents that seem to breathe life into it.

 3. You can choose a sofa that stands out from the rest of the décor and complements the accent colors used in the room, which happens to be a dark shade of green in this setting.